samuelagm/bidding-game/README.md

 # Solution
 ***
-This project contains a smart contract that implements the game described in #1, it also contains the golang service that does the following:
+This project contains a smart contract that implements a bidding game, it also contains the golang service that does the following:
 1. Serves endpoint for the following routes:
    - `/getcommissions` returns accumulated commissions.
    - `/getcurrentroundnumber` returns the latest bid round number.